Asheshkanrar/Asheshkanrar/README.md

 # 💫 About Me:
-I am Ashesh Kanrar, a 2nd-year B.Tech student in Information Technology at Netaji Subhash Engineering College, Kolkata (NSEC’28).
-I have a strong foundation in C and C++, with hands-on experience in Data Structures and Algorithms (DSA).
-Alongside programming, I am passionate about Front-End Web Development, where I enjoy building interactive and visually appealing web interfaces.
+I am Ashesh Kanrar, second-year B.Tech student in Information Technology at Netaji Subhash Engineering College, Kolkata (NSEC ’28).
+I have a strong command of C and C++, with solid hands-on experience in Data Structures and Algorithms, focusing on writing efficient and optimized code.
+Alongside core programming, I’m passionate about Front-End Web Development, where I enjoy building interactive, responsive, and visually appealing user interfaces.
+I’m continuously learning, improving my problem-solving skills, and exploring new technologies to build impactful software solutions.

 ## 🌐 Socials: